 - Calling Parents by Their Name: One of the customers at the convenience store allows her son to call her by her name, so Mr. Kim gets confused and mistakes her for his babysitter when he sees the kid call her Paula.
 This sparks a conversation between him and Mr. Mehta about being respectful with how one refers to each other.

 - Canada, Eh?: The show proudly shows Toronto as a backdrop, but otherwise goes out of its way to defy every Canadian stereotype.
 For one thing every episode through the first two seasons has taken place during hot summer weather.
 The show emphasizes that Canada is a very multicultural place, and that Toronto is a very cosmopolitan city.
-Finally you dont hear any ridiculous Canadian accents or constant talk about hockey and fishing.
+Finally you don’t hear any ridiculous Canadian accents (unless you count how Shannon and Kimchee pronounce words like "sorry") or constant talk about hockey and fishing.

 - Cannot Keep a Secret: Multiple characters don't do a great job at staying hush with certain secrets, whether it be Pastor Nina repeatedly letting slip about Mrs. Park's marriage counselling or Mr. Kim's personal record of six hours without blabbing.
-This screws Mr. and Mrs. Kim over in "Blabber Talker" when they suspect their cleaner, Mrs. Ada, of blabbing their damaging private conversations to Mrs. Lee; they feed her false information to root her out, and it looks like she did spread the lie to other people.
-However at the end of the episode, it turns out Mr. and Mrs Kim themselves were responsible for blabbing: Mrs. Kim had told another friend about her "heart condition" and Mr. Kim had posted about his dislike of Mr. Lee on his Facebook wall, which he mistook as a private message to Mr. Chin.
+This screws Mr. and Mrs. Kim over in "Blabber Talker" when they suspect their cleaner Mrs. Ada of blabbing their damaging private conversations to Mrs. Lee, only to find out Mrs. Lee knew because 1) Mrs. Kim had told another friend about her "heart condition" and 2) Mr. Kim had posted about his dislike of Mr. Lee on his Facebook wall, which he mistook as a private message to Mr. Chin.

 - Character Exaggeration: Some traits of the Kim family are played up more in the transition from stage to screen, with Mrs. Kim and Janet in particular becoming more prone to Zany Schemes than their stage personas.
 This can likely be chalked up to Adaptation Expansion and the need to have more storylines.

-- Cold Open: Every episode in the first two seasons opens up with a scene, sometimes setting up the plot(s) for the episode and sometimes just done as a one-off gag, before going on to show the opening credits.
+- Cold Open: Every episode opens up with a scene, sometimes setting up the plot(s) for the episode and sometimes just done as a one-off gag, before going on to show the opening credits.

 - Comically Missing the Point: Long story short, a bum tries to steal a bicycle by cutting off the chains, but the owner yells from afar.
 The bum shoves the cutters in Jung's hands and runs.
 Jung says he was looking for a pair of cutters like these, while Kimchee tells him to run before they get caught.

 - Comically Small Bribe: Not wanting Jung to get the promotion at the Car Rental, Mrs. Kim not-so-subtly passes a small envelope containing money to Shannon in an attempt to bribe her.
-All that Shannon can be seen taking out of the envelope is two coins.
+All Shannon can be seen taking out of the envelope is two toonies (two Canadian $2 coins), suggesting that it was a very modest bribe.
+Jung gets the promotion, so the bribe clearly doesn't work.

 - Conspiracy Theorist: One customer rambles about several conspiracies involving brand products, companies, the government and reptilian aliens.